necipakca/pginstaller/README.md

 # After Installation

-* It is recomended disable all root user's from your servers.
+* It is recommended disable all root user's from your servers.

 * The default servers firewalls are open so you have to open PostgreSQL port for connect from your app server/s.
 For accessing to database run these commands on all servers which is you provide during to installation with -p command. ;